saltysimulations/saltyreplay/README.md

 A: Firstly, join our Discord at the top of the readme and do the setup process mentioned above.
 The list of major issues is located at the top of this readme, and all issues, bugs and requests are handled through GitHub issues.

 ## License
 All contents of this repository are licensed under the GNU General Public License version 3.
 See [LICENSE](https://github.com/saltysimulations/saltyreplay/blob/master/LICENSE).
-For the contents of the "web-view" directory, [this copyright notice](https://github.com/saltysimulations/saltyreplay/blob/master/web-view/NOTICE) applies (Originally distributed under MIT).
-The use of the web-view library locally is temporary, as a slightly older version has to be used in order to avoid a bug.